Introduction

 Anomalies

 A cloud cost anomaly is an unexpected variation in cost based on historical spending.
-Although anomalies are most often increases, sudden decreases can be as worthwhile investigating.
+Although anomalies are most often increases, sudden decreases are also worth investigating.
+Anomalies often drive up costs unexpectedly and should be addressed quickly.

 Automation